zdeadex/metadata/CONTRIBUTING.md

 ### Asset Guidelines

 - Upload assets to the `assets/` directory
-- Use PNG or JPG format with solid background - Other formats are not supported
+- Use PNG or JPG format with solid background (no transparency) - Other formats are not supported
-- Recommended size: 512x512 pixels
+- Size needs to be: 1024x1024 pixels

 ![Guidelines](README/bueno-nobueno.jpg)